Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

 \subsection{Tetragonal phase}

-Now we discuss calculated phonon angular momentum in the tetragonal phase of BaTiO$_3$.
-The distribution of angular momentum ${\bm l}_{{\bm q} \nu}$ is complicated by the fact that all fifteen phonon branches have non-zero ${\bm l}_{{\bm q} \nu}$ (for $\bm q$ away from high-symmetry point, line, or plane).
+Now we discuss the calculated phonon angular momentum in the tetragonal phase of BaTiO$_3$.
+The distribution of angular momentum ${\bm l}_{{\bm q} \nu}$ is complicated by the fact that all fifteen phonon branches have nonzero ${\bm l}_{{\bm q} \nu}$ at generic $\bm q$.
 An additional complication is that ${\bm l}_{{\bm q} \nu}$ greatly varies as a function of $\bm q$, especially near the regions where different phonon branches are close in frequency.
-Therefore, for simplicity we first analyze phonon angular momentum averaged both over branches $\nu$ and wavevectors $\bm q$.
+Therefore, for simplicity, we first analyze the angular momentum of the phonons averaged over branches $\nu$ and wavevectors $\bm q$ over the entire Brillouin zone.
+An additional reason for taking the average phonon angular momentum is that in this work we are motivated to explore possible physical phenomena that involve electron and phonon dynamics across the Brillouin zone.
+For example, in Sec.~\ref{sec:outlook} we suggest a possible way to affect ultra-fast demagnetization in a magnet in close proximity to a ferroelectric such as BaTiO$_3$.
+Optical excitation of such a magnet will then generally create electron excitations across the entire Brillouin zone.
+Details of the optical excitation will depend on the joint density of states of the metal at the optical excitation energy.
+Therefore, to get a quantitative measure of the phonon angular momentum in BaTiO$_3$, we decided to simply compute the averages of the phonon angular momenta taken over all $q$-points in the Brillouin zone.

 Since in the tetragonal phase polarization $\bm P$ is pointing along the $[001]$ direction we can expect that the averaged phonon angular momentum vector $\bm l$ will have a different magnitude along $\bm P$ and perpendicular to $\bm P$.
-For this reason, we define averages of $\bm l$ perpendicular to ${\bm P}$,
+For this reason, we define the averages of $\bm l$ perpendicular to ${\bm P}$,

 and along $\bm P$,